bnaecker/pygsvd/README.md

 ## Overview

-The `gsvd` module exports a single function `gsvd`, which computes the generalized singular value decomposition (GSVD) of a pair of matrices, `A` and `B`.
+The `pygsvd` module exports a single function `gsvd`, which computes the generalized singular value decomposition (GSVD) of a pair of matrices, `A` and `B`.
 The [GSVD](https://en.wikipedia.org/wiki/Generalized_singular_value_decomposition) is a joint decomposition useful in for computing regularized solutions to ill-posed least-squares problems, as well as dimensionality reduction and clustering.

-The `gsvd` module is very simple: it just wraps the underlying LAPACK routine `ggsvd3`, both the double-precision (`dggsvd3`) and complex-double precision versions (`zggsvd3`).
+The `pygsvd` module is very simple: it just wraps the underlying LAPACK routine `ggsvd3`, both the double-precision (`dggsvd3`) and complex-double precision versions (`zggsvd3`).

 ## Building

-Because the `gsvd` module wraps a LAPACK routine itself, it is provded as a Python and NumPy extension module.
+Because the `pygsvd` module wraps a LAPACK routine itself, it is provded as a Python and NumPy extension module.
 The module must be compiled, and doing so requires a LAPACK header and a shared library.
 The module currently supports both the standard C bindings to LAPACK (called